 We expect to incur substantial costs related to operating as a public company, and these costs may be higher now that we no longer qualify as an emerging growth company.
 We are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended, or the Exchange Act, which requires that we file annual, quarterly and current reports with respect to our business and financial condition and proxy and other information statements, and the rules and regulations implemented by the SEC, the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, the Dodd-Frank Act, the PCAOB and the Nasdaq Global Select Market, each of which imposes additional reporting and other obligations on public companies.
-As a public company, compliance with these reporting requirements and other SEC and the Nasdaq Global Select Market rules makes certain operating activities more time-consuming, and has caused us to incur significant new legal, accounting, insurance and other expenses.
+As a public company, compliance with these reporting requirements and other SEC and the Nasdaq Global Select Market, each of which imposes additional reporting and other select and the Nasdaq Global Select Market rules more time-consuming, and has caused us to incur significant new legal, accounting, insurance and other expenses.
 Furthermore, the need to establish the corporate infrastructure demanded of a public company may divert management's attention from implementing our operating strategy, which could prevent us from successfully implementing our strategic initiatives and improving our results of operations.
 We have made, and will continue to make, changes to our internal controls and procedures for financial reporting and accounting systems to meet our reporting obligations as a public company.
 However, we cannot predict or estimate the amount of additional costs we may incur in order to comply with these requirements.
 We anticipate that these costs will materially increase our general and administrative expenses and such increases will reduce our profitability.